Haagerup property and group-invariant percolation: Introduction and Main Results

-Let us now recall the aforementioned probabilistic characterization of property (T) due to Glasner and Weiss \cite{GW97}: A countable group $\Gamma$ has property (T) if and only if in the set of $\Gamma$-invariant probability measures on $\{0,1\}^\Gamma$, the set of ergodic measures is closed and, equivalently, not dense.
-In comparison, Theorem \ref{theorem3} again provides concrete insight about the geometry of the group: namely, Cayley graphs of Kazhdan groups are precisely the Cayley graphs with such {\em high degree of connectivity} that as soon as the marginals of an invariant percolation are large enough, any two points in the graph are connected with probability bounded away from zero.
-Let us mention another interpretation: It is a result of Lyons and Schramm \cite[Theorem 4.1]{LS99} that an invariant, ergodic, insertion-tolerant bond percolation with two-point function bounded away from zero has a unique infinite cluster.
-With this uniqueness-criterion in mind, Theorem \ref{theorem3} suggests that Cayley graphs of Kazhdan groups are Cayley graphs with a {\em high tendency} towards forming a {\em unique} infinite cluster.
-This intuition is complemented by a result obtained by Hutchcroft and Pete \cite{HP20} in a recent breakthrough article on the cost of Kazhdan groups, which states that Cayley graphs of Kazhdan groups admit invariant percolations with {\em arbitrarily small} expected degree but with a unique infinite cluster.
+\begin{remark}[{\bf Percolation Interpretation of Kazhdan's Property (T)}] Theorem \ref{maintheorem-Kazhdan} provides the following probabilistic interpretation of property (T): picture the Cayley graph again as an infinite, connected network and consider the task of designing an invariant, random strategy to disconnect the graph with the constraint that, on average, at most $1-\alpha$ percent of the edges may be removed at each vertex.
+Theorem \ref{maintheorem-Kazhdan} asserts that every strategy which is {\em too cheap} (i.e.~costs less than $1-\alpha^*$) is bound to fail: for such a strategy, pairs of vertices will remain connected with uniformly positive probability, irrespective of their distance.
+To further interpret this condition, we recall a result of Lyons and Schramm \cite[Theorem 4.1]{LS99} that an invariant, ergodic and insertion-tolerant bond percolation satisfying \eqref{equ-LongRangeOrder} always has a {\em unique} infinite cluster.
+Thus Theorem \ref{maintheorem-Kazhdan} shows that, on a Kazhdan group, {\em every} such percolation with sufficiently large marginals has a unique infinite cluster, suggesting that Cayley graphs of Kazhdan groups are Cayley graphs with a strong tendency towards forming a unique infinite cluster.
+This intuition is complemented by a result obtained by Hutchcroft and Pete~\cite{HP20} in a recent breakthrough regarding the ergodic-theoretic cost of Kazhdan groups, which states that Cayley graphs of Kazhdan groups admit invariant percolations with arbitrarily small marginals and with a unique infinite cluster.
+To summarize, Theorem \ref{maintheorem-Kazhdan} asserts that Cayley graphs of Kazhdan groups are distinguished by the property of being very robust against all attempts of disconnecting them.
+Interestingly, this robustness property is reminiscent of similar features of expander graphs in the setting of finite graphs. \nopagebreak { \rule{2mm}{2mm}} \end{remark}